jbutz/archerc7-dhcp-client-monitor/README.md

 6. Add a crontab to execute `run.sh` on a schedule.
 I've included my cron entry below

-I have the cron setup to run at 8:00pm, a time when I could usual deal with mysterious devices
+I have the cron setup to run at 8:00pm, a time when I could usually deal with mysterious devices

 ```
 # m h  dom mon dow   command